 UI/UX for Startups India – Panel discussion

 The audience, a mix of designers and design enthusiasts, continued the discussion with a few questions.
-The panellists discussed the challenges of integrating data with design and how designers need to keep themselves updated on the different technologies used to revolutionise design.
+The panelists discussed the challenges of integrating data with design and how designers need to keep themselves updated on the different technologies used to revolutionize design.

 A pro tip from the speaker: Research is not equal to designing.
 Split the process, listen to data, go iterative.